googlegenomics/gcp-variant-transforms/docs/partitioning.md

 variants, you can simply remove the last partition from your config file.
 In that case you will have only 2 tables as output and variants that did not match to those two partitions will be dropped from the final output.

+#### Filtering Variants
+Partitioning can be used for filtering out unwanted variants from the output table, this will significantly reduce the cost of queries in cases where only a small region of genome is under study.
+By providing a config file that includes the details of the region of interest and does not have a residual partition the output BigQuery table will contain only the desired variants.
+This filtering not only reduces the cost of running Variant Transforms but also it will reduce the cost of running queries on the output table significantly.

+### Comparing Variant Transforms' Partitioning to BigQuery's Clustering
+BigQuery announced **[clustering](https://cloud.google.com/bigquery/docs/clustered-tables)** at GCPNEXT2018 ([a relevant blog post](https://medium.com/@hoffa/bigquery-optimized-cluster-your-tables-65e2f684594b)).
+This new feature can be used in addition/instead of Variant Transform's partitioning in order to reduce the cost of queries.
+By clustering your tables you can still run queries to process the entire dataset without modifying your existing queries.
+Also you can sort up to 4 nested columns, for example `CLUSTER BY reference_name, start_position, end_position`.
+Clustering can be very effective in reducing the costs, however, it has a few limitations:
+ * Clustering does not offer 'guarantees' on the cost (a best effort reduction).
+ * It needs a one time clustering step which can take a few hours for large datasets.
+ * If you append data to an existing table it will become partially sorted. you need to regularly re-clustering your table.

+On the other hand, Variant Transforms partitioning provides a cost guarantee.
+For example, by separating tables based on the `reference_name` you are guaranteed that each chromosome's query will only process variants of that chromosome.
+Also, you can append new rows to your existing tables and still enjoy the same guarantee.

+In our experimental studies,  we found out the most effective way to reduce the cost of queries, specially *the point lookup queries*, is a hybrid approach: specify the hotspots in the config file so that their variants end up in separate tables, but also add clustering to each table and sort based on `start_position` and `end_position` to further optimize your queries.
+This is a very effective strategy specially when having only 1 output table makes the clustering step very long and practically impossible. table for range queries.